 The Building Recommendations Plan gives a recommendation for each building on site, informed by its structural integrity, historic significance and potential for reuse.
 The recommendations are split into three categories: recommended for demolition, recommended for "mothballing" or stabilization and recommended for renovation and reuse.
-The buildings recommended for renovation and reuse are further discussed and described in the Section 4.4 of this document.
+The buildings recommended for renovation and reuse are further discussed and described in the Sections 4.3 and 4.4 of this document.

-Hydrology + Stormwater Plan
+Environmental, Hydrology & Stormwater Plan

-The Hydrology and Stormwater Plan shows an analysis of the existing and proposed conditions of water on site.
+The Environmental, Hydrology and Stormwater Plan shows an analysis of the existing and proposed conditions of water on site.
 This includes an analysis of total impervious area, proposed stormwater management approaches and a description of the drainage patterns and benchmarks for meeting statewide regulations.
+This plan also includes a description of the environmental approach to CMP.

-Art + Sculpture Plan
+Art & Sculpture Plan